edina/nbexchange-jlab-plugin/README.md

 A JupyterLab extension for NbExchange

-This extension is composed of a Python package named `nbexchange-jlab` for the server extension and a NPM package named `nbexchange-jlab` for the frontend extension.
+This extension is composed of a Python package named `nbexchange_jlab` for the server extension and a NPM package named `nbexchange_jlab` for the frontend extension.

 ## Requirements